Emotional intelligence (EQ)

-- These competencies help you put your vision and mission into action so you lead on purpose and with full integrity.
+- These competencies help you put your vision and mission into action so you lead your life with a purpose and with full integrity

 - Your choices matter.
-The way you respond effects others, and effects you — so you effect the future.
+The way you respond affects others, and affects you — so you affect the future.
 What’s the effect you want to have?

 The Six Seconds Emotional Intelligence Assessment (SEI)

 Six Seconds is a California-based international non-profit organization dedicated to the awareness of "emotional intelligence" (or "emotional quotient").
-Founded in 1997.
-In his book Emotional Intelligence, Daniel Goleman' wrote about a curriculum called "Self-Science" as a model of how to teach EQ.
-Six Seconds President Anabel Jensen, Ph.D. had been Executive Director of the Nueva School from 1983 to 1997, where she helped develop the curriculum along with other Nueva School staff.
+Founded in 1997 in his book on Emotional Intelligence, Daniel Goleman' wrote about a curriculum called "Self-Science" as a model of how to teach EQ.
+Six Seconds President Anabel Jensen, PhD had been Executive Director of the Nueva School from 1983 to 1997, where she helped develop the curriculum along with other Nueva School staff.

-In 2015 Six Seconds partnered with Inspired, a collaboration between Facebook and the Yale Center for Emotional Intelligence which acts as "a portal where educators, community leaders, young people, parents, and government officials can connect to positively impact school climates and the overall well-being of teens in the U.S. Quatar Airways collaborated with Six Seconds in March 2015 to train its Customer Service staff in the benefits of applying emotional intelligence in the workplace.
+Six Seconds partnered with Inspired in 2015, a collaboration between Facebook and the Yale Center for Emotional Intelligence which acts as "a portal where educators, community leaders, young people, parents, and government officials can connect to positively impact school climates and the overall well-being of teens in the U.S. Qatar Airways collaborated with Six Seconds in March 2015 to train its Customer Service staff in the benefits of applying emotional intelligence in the workplace.
 Qatar Airways Senior Vice President, Rossen Dimitrov, said: “Qatar Airways is highly supportive of learning and development and this effective training program will be highly beneficial for our trainers, our staff and ultimately for how we communicate with our customers."

-Research has shown a strong correlation between Emotional Intelligence and key performance outcomes in organisations.
-Following a coaching intervention based on the SEI Emotional Intelligence assessment in one of the world’s leading pharmaceutical companies, EQ scores increased by 8.9% and correlated with double-digit financial growth and high performance evaluations.
+Research has shown a strong correlation between Emotional Intelligence and key performance outcomes in organizations.
+Following a coaching intervention based on the SEI Emotional Intelligence assessment in one of the world’s leading pharmaceutical companies, EQ scores increased by 8.9% and correlated with double-digit financial growth and high-performance evaluations.

 Easily completed online, this statistically valid assessment comes with a comprehensive SEI Leadership Report and over 20 pages of interpretation and development suggestions.
 The model integrates leading thinking on the science of EQ into a practical, usable and memorable structure, SEI Emotional Intelligence Tests.

-The Six Seconds Emotional Intelligence Assessment (SEI®) is a suite of well validated, effective tests that measure EQ and equip people with a framework for putting emotional intelligence into action.
+The Six Seconds Emotional Intelligence Assessment (SEI®) is a group of well-validated, effective tests that measure EQ and equip people with a framework for putting emotional intelligence into action.